Axway/streams-open-docs/content/en/docs/install/_index.md

 ## Use Amplify Platform as your Docker registry

 Docker images must be hosted in a docker registry accessible from your Kubernetes (K8s) cluster.
 We recommend that you use the Amplify Platform repository for a custom docker registry.
 Alternatively, you can use [your own custom Docker registry](/docs/install/customize-install#use-a-custom-docker-registry).

 Before you start using Amplify Platform as your Docker registry, ensure the following:

-* Your Streams artifacts are listed on the
+* Your Streams artifacts are listed on the Amplify [repository](https://repository.axway.com/home) under your Amplify Central organization.
-* You must be entitled to Streams in your Amplify Central organisation: you should find the Streams artifacts listed on the [repository](https://repository.axway.com/home)
 * You must have [a service account in Amplify Central](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/managing_organizations/index.html#managing-service-accounts) with the **Authentication method** set to **Client Secret**.

 ### Create Kubernetes secret

 Streams needs the credentials of your service account to pull images from the repository.
-Create a secret containing these credentials:
+The following is an example of how to create a secret containing these credentials:

 ```sh
 export NAMESPACE="my-namespace"